 7. Gather Outside of Work

-Organize informal gatherings outside of work, such as team dinners, weekend retreats, trivia afternoons, or virtual hangouts.
-These social interactions help employees bond on a personal level and strengthen relationships.
+When employees engage in non-work-related activities together, they build trust, improve communication, and strengthen workplace culture.
+Consider organazing informal gatherings outside of work, such as team dinners, weekend retreats, trivia afternoons, or virtual hangouts.
 Remember to consider special mobility needs and diets.

 8. Volunteer For a Cause Together